Ta180m/Blog/_posts/2021-04-07-self-hosting-is-hard.md

 ![VNC](/blog/assets/vnc.png)

 VNC works perfectly.
 OK, fine, I haven't figured out clipboad sharing yet, but other than that, it's perfect.
 I also tried Xrdp but didn't have much luck.
+There's also X2Go which bundles some extra perks like sound and clipboard sharing, but the image quality is blurry at times.
 Oh well, VNC is better anyways!

 ### Nextcloud